Tech Salaries in India 2026: Real Numbers by Role

 | Service Companies | Rs 14-25 LPA | Rs 16-28 LPA |

 At this level, the RSU component at FAANG companies becomes significant — sometimes 30-50% of total compensation.
 A Google L5 engineer in Bangalore might have a fixed CTC of Rs 65 LPA but total compensation touching Rs 1 crore when RSUs are included.
-However, RSU value depends on stock price performance, and 2022-2023 taught many engineers that paper wealth can evaporate.
+Sounds incredible.
+But RSU value depends on stock price performance, and 2022-2023 taught many engineers that paper wealth can evaporate overnight.
+I'd argue you should never count RSUs as guaranteed income.

 Specialized Role Salaries